 Outside of the office Sarah is involved with the local AIA chapter and her neighborhood association.
 She enjoys educating and bringing awareness to issues within the design profession and the architecture community.
 Sarah also spends her free time with family & friends watching sports, cooking together or exploring the City.

-Katie Zarate, AIA
+Katie Zarate, AIA, Associate

 Jordan T. Elliott, Associate AIA